mahakomar11/metrics-viewer/README.md

 # Metrics viewer

+An application that shows metrics aggregation with backend and frontend.
+See: http://metrics-viewer.com.

+It's deployed on AWS EKS with Application load balancing Controller and Route 53 as a DNS server.

 ## Environment setting

 To create a new virtual environment with all dependencies in it, execute (virtualenv should be installed):